SingularityMan/vector_companion/README.md

 ### Prerequisites

-**Note:** This framework is designed to run on Windows only.

 - VRAM requirements vary greatly, and it all depends on which models you use.
 To see which models are being used, please see `config.py`.
 You can swap these models out at any time.
-- You will need a `torch` version compatible with your CUDA version installed.
+- You will need a `torch` version compatible with your CUDA version installed (for Mac just install torch).
 - You need to install Ollama if you haven't already and download any models you'd like to use in Ollama.

+## Audio Loop back

+### Windows:

-- You need VB Cable installed on your PC in order for Python to listen to your own PC.
+  - You will need VB-Cable installed on your PC to handle the audio loopback.
+  - Once installed, link it to your headset via sound settings.

+### MacOS

+  - Same as Windows, but instead you can install `Blackhole` or `Soundflower`

+### Linux

+  - You will need to create a Virtual Sink (Null Sink) to enable audio loop back.
+Simply run this command:

+   `pactl load-module module-null-sink sink_name=VirtualLoopback sink_properties=device.description=VirtualLoopback`

+  - Then you may set it up as the default sink via the following:

+   `pactl set-default-sink VirtualLoopback`

+  - Alternatively, you can use `pavucontrol` to route specific application outputs to the VirtualLoopback device.

+  - Finally, If you want this setup available each time you start your system, you can add the module load command to your PulseAudio configuration.
+  Editing your default.pa (usually found in /etc/pulse/ or ~/.config/pulse/) and adding the following:

+  `load-module module-null-sink sink_name=VirtualLoopback sink_properties=device.description=VirtualLoopback`

-### Cloning
+## Cloning

 ```
 git clone https://github.com/SingularityMan/vector_companion.git